-SOUTHERN UTAH’S DARK NIGHT SKY
+SOUTHERN UTAH’S NIGHT SKIES/STAR GAZING

 Due to the lack of light pollution, we are fortunate here in southern Utah to be able to view natural phenomena in the skies above.
 Portions of Iron County remain some of the darkest and best places in the world to view the night sky.
 Many nighttime visitors to Cedar Breaks National Monument get to see more stars than they’ve ever seen in their lives… even when the moon is out!